YusufJoeStar/Wanderer-Veil-RPG-Game/README.md

-# 🎮 RPG-GAME
+# 🎮 Wanderer’s Veil

-**RPG-GAME** is a personal project developed over the span of two months, inspired by my passion for action-RPG systems and gameplay design.
+**Wanderer’s Veil** is a personal project developed over the span of two months, inspired by my passion for action-RPG systems and gameplay design.
 The foundation of the project was built following the **NightRun Studio** Unity tutorials on YouTube, which provided the core structure and mechanics.
 From there, I expanded and refined the systems — enhancing the code, visuals, and overall gameplay logic — with the assistance of modern AI tools such as **Claude AI** and **ChatGPT** to improve efficiency, structure, and clarity.